features

 Overview

-This command creates an NCBI feature table by predicting open reading frames (ORFs) from an input FASTA file with pyrodigal.
+This command creates an NCBI feature table by predicting open reading frames (ORFs) from an input FASTA file with pyrodigal-gv.
 Subsequently, the ORFs get annotated by aligning the protein translations to the Big Fantastic Virus Database with mmseqs2 and selecting the protein name of the top hit.

 Example